The Christmas Invasion: Music

 The song playing during the wardrobe sequence, "Song for Ten" (named in reference to the Tenth Doctor), was composed by Murray Gold for the episode and sung by Tim Phillips.
-The closing credits had a new theme arrangement restoring the traditional "middle eight" section of the theme which had been omitted in the 2005 series.
+The closing credits had a new theme arrangement restoring the traditional "middle eight" section of the theme, which had been omitted in the 2005 series.
 This was performed by the BBC National Orchestra of Wales, conducted by Gold.
 This arrangement was subsequently used for the closing titles of the 2006 series.

 Various pieces of music featured in this episode were released in December 2006 as part of the Doctor Who Soundtrack (produced by Silva Screen).
 These included the "Song for Ten", the music played behind Harriet Jones' speech and the music played as the spaceship arrives over London.

-Cast notes

-Lachele Carl reappears as the reporter seen in "Aliens of London" / "World War Three".
-She is later seen in "The Sound of Drums", "The Poison Sky", "Turn Left", "The Stolen Earth" and The Sarah Jane Adventures story Revenge of the Slitheen.

-Broadcast and home media
+Broadcast and reception

+It was broadcast on Christmas Day on BBC1, the first episode to debut on Sunday.
+The Canadian presentation on the CBC on 26 December 2005 was hosted by Piper, attired for the occasion in a red Roots "Canada" sweatshirt.
+She gave a special introduction to the episode, which was scheduled in a 90-minute-long slot.
+It premiered on BBC America in 2007, but was edited down to fit inside a one-hour timeslot with commercial breaks.